Postgraduate & Non-degree Programs

 See Scholarships and Financial Aid for housing information.

 May 13-19, 2019

 The VCFA Novel Retreat provides private studio space, abundant time, and a supportive atmosphere for established and emerging writers.
 Whether you seek the reflective solitude of a retreat or writing time combined with consultations, group discussions, and more, the VCFA Novel Retreat enables you to craft an experience best suited to your individual needs.
 No matter what stage you’re at with your project—beginning, drafting, middle, or final edit—the retreat is designed to accommodate all aspects of the writing process.

 Located amid the beauty of Vermont’s Green Mountains on the VCFA campus, retreat participants gain the added benefit of working with our renowned faculty.
-Our 2019 faculty includes Connie May Fowler, Miciah Bay Gault, Robin MacArthur, Richard McCann, Crystal Wilkinson, and special guest literary agent Jeff Kleinman, founding partner at Folio Literary Management in New York City.
+Our 2019 faculty includes Connie May Fowler, Miciah Bay Gault, Robin MacArthur, Ellen Lesser, Crystal Wilkinson, and special guest literary agent Jeff Kleinman, founding partner at Folio Literary Management in New York City.